-This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume29, number3 (2006).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 29, number 3 (2006).
+For more information about the Christian Research Journal, click here.

 “Share the gospel at all times, and, if necessary, use words.”